jorgenholme96/frontend_recruitment_assignment/README.md

 Welcome to the NBX frontend developer assignment!
 The goal of this project to get an idea of your coding style.
 Enjoy!

+## Workflow

+To get started, please create a fork of this repository and push your commits to your fork.

+When you have completed your work, please share the URL of your fork repo with us.

+We greatly appreciate it if you make your fork a private repo, or delete the repo from GitHub, when the recruitment process has finished.

 ## Requirements

 This app should allow the user to view a list of users.
 They should be able to add and delete users from the list.